trandinhson3086/cell-phone-detection-using-yolov3/README.md

 ## Dataset
+First, download 'anotations' from http://cocodataset.org/#download

-Download only image data of a cell-phone class from COCO Dataset, using `phone_download.py` Then, read images and save as data file `data/data.txt`, using `savetxt.py`
+Nex, using `phone_download.py` to download only image data of a cell-phone class from COCO Dataset.
+Then, read images and save as data file `data/data.txt`, using `savetxt.py`